Thrust reversal: Effectiveness

 The amount of thrust and power generated are proportional to the speed of the aircraft, making reverse thrust more effective at high speeds.
 For maximum effectiveness, it should be applied quickly after touchdown.
 If activated at low speeds, foreign object damage is possible.
 There is some danger of an aircraft with thrust reversers applied momentarily leaving the ground again due to both the effect of the reverse thrust and the nose-up pitch effect from the spoilers.
 For aircraft susceptible to such an occurrence, pilots must take care to achieve a firm position on the ground before applying reverse thrust.
 If applied before the nose-wheel is in contact with the ground, there is a chance of asymmetric deployment causing an uncontrollable yaw towards the side of higher thrust, as steering the aircraft with the nose wheel is the only way to maintain control of the direction of travel in this situation.

 Reverse thrust mode is used only for a fraction of aircraft operating time but affects it greatly in terms of design, weight, maintenance, performance, and cost.
 Penalties are significant but necessary since it provides stopping force for added safety margins, directional control during landing rolls, and aids in rejected take-offs and ground operations on contaminated runways where normal braking effectiveness is diminished.
 Airlines consider thrust reverser systems a vital part of reaching a maximum level of aircraft operating safety.

-Thrust reversal-related accidents and incidents
+Related accidents and incidents

 In-flight deployment of reverse thrust has directly contributed to the crashes of several transport-type aircraft: